triggermesh/docs/docs/targets/awskinesis.md

 ## Event Types

-The AWS Kinesis Target leaves the [CloudEvent][ce] type definition to the discretion of the implementer given the nature flexible nature of Kinesis.
+The AWS Kinesis Target leaves the [CloudEvent][ce] type definition to the discretion of the implementer given the flexible nature of Kinesis.

 However, the response [CloudEvent][ce] would have the following payload: